- Q: What are viruses, worms, and trojans?

 - Disks or disk drives are inaccessible.

 - You see distorted menus and dialog boxes.

 - There is a double extension on an attachment that you recently opened, such as a .jpg, .vbs, .gif, or .exe. extension.

 - An antivirus program is disabled for no reason.
 Additionally, the antivirus program cannot be restarted.

 - An antivirus program cannot be installed on the computer, or the antivirus program will not run.

 - New icons appear on the desktop that you did not put there, or the icons are not associated with any recently installed programs.

 - Strange sounds or music plays from the speakers unexpectedly.

-- A program disappears from the computer even though you did not intentionally remove the program.
+- A program disappears from the computer even though you did not intentionally remove it.

 - If you have anti-virus software that is up to date, check to see when was the last time the virus definitions were updated.
 Make sure they were updated within the last day.
 Scan all files on your computer and clean any infected files.